bparment1/raster-proc/README.md

 # raster-proc
 Raster processing and modeling python package for Earth Observation data.

-This package contains general functions to download, process and model Earth Observation/Remote Sensing data.
-The goal is It contains the following functionalities:
+This package contains general functions to download, process and model Earth Observation/Remote Sensing datasets.
+The goal is to provide a set of function to create image processing pipelines and offer additional functionality for analyses and modeling of Earth Observation data.
+The package contains the following functionalities:

 - processing: download from STAC and procesing function for COGS and more
-- plotting: plotting categorical raster, time series and more
+- plotting: plotting categorical and continous raster, time series
-- modeling: applying sklearn and tensorflow model to raster with ease
+- modeling: applying sklearn and tensorflow models to raster with ease
 - timeseries: creating stack of raster for timeseries analyses

 # INSTALL